 Metropolitan Water District

 - The CSU5, with Cal Poly Pomona in the lead, co-hosted a “Mash-Up” event with the Metropolitan Water District to bring CSU5 faculty; state, city and county agencies; and non-profit entities together to stimulate partnerships and identify funding opportunities around “water.”
 This event supported the successful PUC EPIC grant application mentioned above.

 Clean Energy Smart Manufacturing Innovation Institute (CESMII)

-As a national model for engagement, the CSU5 is hosting the University Economic Development Association’s (UEDA) 17th Annual Summit, “Delivering the Future: Higher Education’s Role in an Ever-Changing World,” where national experts and practitioners will share best practices and present case studies that leverage community college, college, and university resources for greater economic development and community impact across the United States.
+- As a national model for engagement, the CSU5 hosted the 2017 University Economic Development Association’s (UEDA) 17th Annual Summit, Delivering the Future: Higher Education’s Role in an Ever-Changing World in Long Beach.
+National experts and practitioners shared best practices and presented case studies to leverage community college and university resources for greater economic development and community impact across the United States.

-The CSU5 campuses make a significant commitment to “Propel L.A.,” the Countywide Strategic Plan for Economic Development created and now being implemented by the Los Angeles County Economic Development Corporation (LAEDC).
+- CSU5 campuses made a significant commitment to Propel L.A., the county-wide Strategic Plan for Economic Development that was created and implemented by LAEDC.

-CSU 5 Guides and key campus stakeholders are planning a Transportation and Logistics research networking event.
-Organized by CSULB, the event will bring together researchers from all five campuses, as well as industry partners from all facets of transportation and logistics, and from policy issues to technological innovations.
+- CSU 5 Guides and key campus stakeholders held a transportation and logistics research networking event.
+Organized by Cal State Long Beach, the event brought together researchers from all five campuses, as well as industry partners from transportation and logistics, to discuss topics from policy issues to technological innovations.